Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 Note this is for my current test phone which is old revision 1.1 Braveheart!

+0. After update of modem sdk or random?
+The mute button doesn't work in calls, they will still hear you!

 1. Sometimes sound stops working (both speakers and headphones).
 Why? _Sometimes_ it is fixed by rebooting, _sometimes_ it is fixed by issuing `systemctl --user restart pulseaudio`.
 Hardware issue, bad connection?
 Also sometimes playing music is buggy, and pauses etc. related?

 2. Sometimes when wake from suspend?
 And if you manually turn off mobile data or mobile network, often when turned on internet does not work.
 Sometimes no data, sometimes neither data or cellular.
 Setting Network gives error, "Cannot register modem: modem is c..." and changing Network Mode says "Transaction timed out" _or_ "Setting allowed modes not supported".
 Restarting ModemManager or NetworkManager does not help.
 Is there a solution? (usually cellular looks to work "4G", but no internet)